 The secret right now, however, is getting started before everyone else.
 Begin supporting health and wellbeing initiatives before your competitors.
 Not only will this help transform the company culture before it's too late, but you can also get ahead of everyone else.

-How to build openness and trust across every department
+How to build openness in the workplace

 Speak less, listen more